Written and updated by Tammy 8th November 2024

 Native to North America, and commonly known as a Colorado Spruce they're a relatively slow growing conifer reaching heights of no more that 1.5 - 2 meters in 10 years (as evident by my own tree which probably around 1.5m tall now).

-In the wild, and in time, they can potentially grow in excess of 25m tall but that's never going to happen in a controlled environment such as a pot.
+In there native habitat, they can potentially grow in excess of 25m tall, rest assured that potential is limited in a controlled environment such as a pot.

 Picea's are hardy and adaptable trees, preferring a full sun to part shade location.
 Provide them with a good quality, rich, free draining soil or potting medium that's neutral to acidic in pH.
 They're don't seem to be troubled too much by pests or diseases either.
 It's the only plant in my yard I don't seem to need to tend to very often.